microsoft/TemplateStudio/docs/templates.md

 #### Using the code snippets

-After creating an empty template.json file, type wts.template and click Enter, the code snippet will add a template json with different variables to complete, you can use the tab key to navigate between them.
+After creating an empty template.json file, type ts.template and click Enter, the code snippet will add a template json with different variables to complete, you can use the tab key to navigate between them.
 There are also code snippets to add Tags, PrimaryOutputs, Symbols and Post Actions.